Nowaaru/suwariyomi.rs/CONTRIBUTING.md

     -   revert: removal of experimental / risky changes
     -   style: changes that do not change the code's meaning (whitespace, formatting, semis, etc)
     -   test: adds or modifies unit tests
+    -   misc: changes that do not fit any of these categories (generally, should not be used)

     and lastly, the optional scope represents what exactly the commit changed: